 - The Scout develops an interest in a merit badge and may begin working on the requirements.

-- The Scout discusses his interest in the merit badge with his unit leader.
+- The Scout and unit leader discuss the Scout’s interest in the merit badge.

 - The unit leader signs a blue card and provides the Scout with at least one counselor contact.